Swrve’s Conversation QA testing functionality has two main purposes:

 - Set up the QA device.

-- Assign the QA device to your Conversation on the Preview & Test screen of the Conversation wizard.
+- Assign the QA device to your Conversation on the Preview and test screen of the campaign workflow.

 - Access the QA device logs.